amanv8060/Leetcode-Questions/CONTRIBUTING.md

 ### Formatting the files

-This repository uses clang-format for formatting the files.
+This repository uses clang-format with `Google` style for formatting the files.

+You can check out online articles/tutorials availble on the internet .

+> Example usage on Linux

+ 1. Install `clang-format`

+ 	  `sudo apt-get install clang-format`

+ 2. In your terminal inside `solutions` folder , run the below command

+ 	  `clang-format -i -style=Google *.cpp`

+This is just an example , you can use any way to format your code , the formatting should be based on clang-format and should use Google style